ColinFay/website/_posts/2017-08-12-ractivebinding.md

 ## Quick aside on environments

 The third arg of `makeActiveBinding` is `env`, the environment the symbol is binded to.
-That means you can bind the same symbol to different values in different environments.
+That means you can bind the same symbol to different functions in different environments.

 {% highlight r %}
 a <- new.env()